prysmaticlabs/documentation/website/docs/advanced/builder.md

 **Q:** What happens if the execution client goes down while connected to the builder?

-**A:** The earnings from the local payload will be compared to the earnings from the mev payload and will error if local execution is offline or unavailable.
+**A:** The earnings from the local execution payload will be compared to the bid from the builder payload and will error if local execution is offline or unavailable.

 **Q:** My setup is no longer using the builder.
 What happened?